What is a cyst?

-A cutaneous cyst is a lesion that contains fluid or semi-fluid material so is fluctuant.
-Cysts are harmless, sac-like growths in the deeper layers of the skin.
-They form from the lining of a hair follicle that gets blocked.
-It is not known why cysts appear, nor why some persons get many of them.
+A cyst is a lesion that contains fluid or semi-fluid material, so a cyst is fluctuant.
+Cutaneous cysts are harmless, sac-like growths in the deeper layers of the skin.
+It is not known why cysts appear.
+Some people get many cysts because of genetic and / or environmental influences.

-- Milium/a (tiny surface white balls often found on the cheeks after sun exposure or following an injury).
-Milia can easily be squeezed out.
+- Milia (tiny surface white balls often found on the cheeks after sun exposure or following an injury).

-- Trichilemmal cysts (scalp cysts, often multiple and familial, arising from hair root sheath)
+- Trichilemmal or pilar cysts (scalp cysts with firm white content, often multiple and familial, arising from hair root sheath)

 - Eruptive vellus hair cysts

-- Digital myxoid cyst (cyst at the base of a nail)
+- Digital myxoid or mucous cyst (cyst at the base of a nail)

 - Labial mucous or myxoid cyst (cyst in the lip)

 - Sudoriferous cyst: clear jelly-like cyst of eyelid

 Cysts that are not surrounded by a capsule are better known as pseudocysts.
 Pseudocysts include: